 Attila recently wrapped up his postdoctoral years at the Centre for Lifespan Psychology (led by Prof. Ulman Lindenberger) of the Max Planck Institute for Human Development in Berlin, Germany.
 There he worked in the Cognitive and Neural Dynamics of Memory Across the Lifespan group led by Dr. Markus Werkle-Bergner, Dr. Yee Lee Shing, and Dr. Myriam Sander.
 Prior to his post-doc, Attila had been first trained as an experimental psychologist at Eötvös Loránd University in Budapest, Hungary, and then received his PhD in psychology and cognitive neuroscience from the Department of Cognitive Science at Budapest University of Technology and Economics, Hungary in 2014.

-Alex is just starting his PhD at Eötvös Loránd University (ELTE), Budapest.
+Alex is ja second year PhD at Eötvös Loránd University (ELTE), Budapest.
 He is working with HCCCL on a study of lifespan development of memory functions.
 In his PhD thesis, he will investigate the contribution of pattern separation to semantic memory processes.
 Alex completed his Bachelor’s and Master’s studies at ELTE, where he worked under the supervision of Bálint Forgács, PhD.
 They developed a stimuli set and completed an EEG study examining processes underlying figurative language comprehension and the understanding of novel metaphors.
 Alex is broadly interested in language, memory and the neural processes underlying cognitive abilities.

 Zsuzsanna is a second year PhD at the Eötvös Loránd University, Budapest (ELTE).
 She is working on lifespan development of memory functions and changes of hippocampal networks in aging.
 Zsuzsanna completed her undergraduate studies in psychology at ELTE, and obtained her Master’s Degree in cognitive neuroscience at the Berlin School of Mind and Brain.
 Her main interests are hippocampal computations, cognition in young and old age, and increasing the ecological validity of stimuli in cognitive science.
 She is currently teaching an Experimental Research Methods seminar for undergraduate psychology students.